matinraayai/Luthier/docs/Annotations.md

 instead will insert a second branch to be the target of the machine instruction in question.

+### "State Value Array Location"

+This section's header is `luthier.machine_instr.state_value_array_location`, followed by the id of the register holding the State Value Array(SVA).
+This metadata is used to tell the program in which VGPR the SVA is.
+If SVA for some reason is not loaded anywhere then we return `llvm::NoRegister` or 0.
+When a program needs the SVA register, we use the id stored in the section to construct the `llvm::MCRegister` and return it.

 ###

 `"luthier.instr.indirect_jmp_call_targets"`, followed by the list of functions.